F0otsh0T/hcp-vault-patterns/retrieval/kubernetes/agent-injector/README.md

 #### Two Options:

-- Hard code External Vault IP into each Kubernetes application (Pods
+- Hard code External Vault IP into each of your Kubernetes applications.
 - Create Kubernetes **[Service](https://kubernetes.io/docs/concepts/services-networking/service/)** and **API [Endpoint](https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors)** exposing External Vault API inside of Kubernetes so that Kubernetes applications (Pods) can interact with the external Vault via the internal `service` / `endpoint`
   - [Deploy service and endpoints to address an external Vault](https://learn.hashicorp.com/tutorials/vault/kubernetes-external-vault#deploy-service-and-endpoints-to-address-an-external-vault)
     ```shell